What We Do

 Filmmakers use storyboards to sketch out and organize their film before going into production – before hiring actors, before hiring crew, before gathering equipment.
 Film production teams use these blank comic-strip-like boards to flesh out and realize scripts, to visualize on paper and bulletin boards a story that once lived only in a screenwriter’s head.

 Storyboards can be as rudimentary as drawn stick-figures against barely-realized landscapes, can look like classic comic strips, or can be elaborate shot-by-shot mosaics that are works of art on their own.
 Storyboard rooms are not solitary affairs – they are filled with artists and their unique perspectives, applying their unique contributions.

 StoryBoard Memphis does the same.
 But instead of producing a film we are telling Memphis’ unique story.
 Exploring and reimagining its past and its possible futures.

-We educate and provide community communications with a minimal team of staff and volunteers each day, each week and each month from our office in Cooper-Young, Memphis, Tenn, devoting 100% of our time and resources to deliver – via our publication StoryBoard Memphis, our Community outreach, our Multimedia platforms – information, resources, stories and education to both healthy and disinvested communities through the generous financial support of sponsors, partners and readers.
+We educate and provide community communications with a minimal team of staff and volunteers each day, each week and each month from our office in Cooper-Young, Memphis, Tennessee, devoting 100% of our time and resources to deliver – via our publication StoryBoard Memphis Quarterly, our Community outreach, our Multimedia platforms – information, resources, stories and education to both healthy and disinvested communities through the generous financial support of sponsors, partners and readers.
 With our continued efforts we aim to fill the gaps left behind by local for-profit news sources, provide relief to isolated communities, connect diverse communities, and with increased awareness of our local authentic assets, promote the hope and excitement in all that Memphis can be as a home and a destination.